OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Resolution.md

 **Source**: `InterceptECSEffect.cs`, `AttackComponent.cs:CalculateAttackResult()`
 **Ability**: Realm ability that redirects attacks to the interceptor

+**Game Rule Summary**: Some players can learn to jump in front of attacks meant for their allies.
+This heroic ability lets you protect weaker party members by taking the hit yourself.
+Different character types are better or worse at this - magical pets are extremely good at it, while regular players only succeed about half the time.

 **Intercept Chance**:
 - Players: 50%
 - Brittle Guard Pets: 100%